The Light Between Oceans

 Read an Excerpt

 Yes, I realize that,” Tom Sherbourne said.
 He was sitting in a spartan room, barely cooler than the sultry day outside.
 The Sydney summer rain pelted the window, and sent the people on the pavement scurrying for shelter.

 “I mean very tough.”
 The man across the desk leaned forward for emphasis.
 “It’s no picnic.
 Not that Byron Bay’s the worst posting on the Lights, but I want to make sure you know what you’re in for.”
 He tamped down the tobacco with his thumb and lit his pipe.
-Tom’s letter of application had told...see more
+Tom’s letter of application...see more